Desert willows provide nectar for pollinators like this two-tailed swallowtail.

 Desert broom provides abundant nectar for honeybees as well as native pollinators.

-Littleleaf sumac's spring brooms are highly attractive to pollinators like this wasp.
+Littleleaf sumac's spring blooms attractive pollinators like this wasp.

 Plant Lists: